researchsam/slate/index.md

 correlation = np.corrcoef(flow["streamflow"], concentration["nitrate"])[0, 1]
 print("The correlation coefficient between streamflow and concentration is", correlation)
 ```
+The correlation coefficient between streamflow and concentration is 0.08838032193146401

+### Interpretation
+A correlation coefficient of 0.088 is very weak, so it is unlikely that linear regression would be able to accurately predict concentration from streamflow.

 Text can be **bold**, _italic_, or ~~strikethrough~~.